14: Don’t loop back in anger

 So, because my dashboard is set up with a filter to only show tasks with today's date, it will show me the task on the day I need to do it.
 I don’t have to remember.
 I don’t need my calendar.
 I don’t have to snooze any emails.
 It’s right there.

-In fact, one might argue it’s more difficult to do the task without the workflow - which is probably the benchmark we should be striving for when it comes to effective performance support, right?
-The second someone has to hunt around for instructions, or the right spreadsheet, we’re adding friction.
-We’re reducing the likelihood of high performance.
+In fact, with this example, it’s more difficult to execute the task without the workflow - which is probably the benchmark we should be striving for when it comes to effective performance support, right?
+The second someone has to hunt around for the right spreadsheet or interrupt a colleague to ask for help, we’re adding friction.
+We’re reducing the likelihood of high performance (both our own and that of our friends!).

-Now, a cyclical workflow might not sound meaningfully different to the conditional workflow I explained in earlier emails.
+Now, a cyclical workflow might not sound meaningfully different to the conditional workflows mentioned in earlier emails.

 But this is powerful.